alisa1649/Nback-Memory-Game/README.md

 ## Bonus features

-* Add a second stream of inputs to achieve "dual Nback", where the player must pay attention to both block position and color or shape of the "block" displayed
+* Add a second stream of inputs to allow players the option of playing "dual N-Back", where the player must pay attention to both block position and color or shape of the block displayed.
+This increases the level of difficulty.
+*